ABerriault/CS-Society-Website/index.markdown

 layout: home
 title: McMaster CS Society
-button: events
+button: events.html
 ---

 Coming up this week is the Fiix pair programming challenge.
 Sign up soon to reserve your spot.
-Thursday in Hatch! <br>Not your style, we have so many other things planned for you.
+Thursday in Hatch! <br>Not your style, that's ok!
+We have so many other things planned for you.

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Molestiae quo iure ex soluta ipsa dolor modi itaque voluptatem perspiciatis delectus ut natus tempore sapiente cumque, eligendi et, adipisci id cum sunt eos autem voluptates molestias numquam?
-Autem, molestiae iste quae soluta impedit architecto qui nostrum ullam a, perferendis cum laborum!